jankner/meta-report/report.md

 quasi-quotation.
 This leads to a problem: the compiler doesn't know what instance to use for `reconstruct`.
 That is what the first argument is for. `Proxy` is a GADT which completely reifies the type of a `Compilable`.
+In order to pass the `Proxy` value into the quasi-quotation, it has to be converted into a Template Haskell AST.
-The reason that we pass a `Proxy a` and not simply an `a` is that we have to lift the argument inside the quasi-quotation, which requires an instance of `Lift` for `a`.
-It's easier to write one instance of `Lift` for `Proxy` rather that one for every `Compilable` type. `Proxy` has one constructor for every `Compilable` instance declaration.
+Template Haskell does this by using the type class `Lift`, which contains a function `lift` that takes a value and converts it into an AST.
+This is the reason we pass in a value of `Proxy a` rather than simply `a`; it is easier to write one instance of `Lift` for `Proxy` rather that one for every `Compilable` type. `Proxy` has one constructor for every `Compilable` instance declaration.

 To demonstrate how this works, we will look at two example instances of `Compilable`.
 For simplicity we will specialize the instances for